Isosulfan blue (Injection)

 How to Use This Medicine:

-- A doctor will give you this medicine in a hospital.
-This medicine is given as a shot under your skin.
+- A health caregiver will give you this medicine.
+It is given as a shot under your skin.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Tell your doctor if you are pregnant or breastfeeding, if you had an allergic reaction to any dye or medicine given during a test or procedure, or if you have a history of asthma or allergies.